Snake-Tn/metro-guestbook/README.md

 - Dependency injection.
 - Composition over inheritance.
 - Depend on interface instead of implementation (when it's appropriate)
-- Clear methods contracts : Do not use associative arrays to pass data around, Use objects.
+- Clear method's contract : Do not use associative arrays to pass data around, Use objects.
+- Don't make me think : Avoid using 'clever' solutions, always go for the simplest and most straight forward implementation.